gbrueckl/Databricks.API.PowerShell/README.md

 ### v1.1.3.0:
 - Minor fix for Secrets API making -InitialManagePrincipal optional.
 ### v1.1.2.0:
-- Changed -ApiRootUrl parameter to support any URL and not just a fixed list.
+- Chang `-ApiRootUrl` parameter to support any URL and not just a fixed list.
-- Added Get-DatabricksApiRootUrl cmdlet to be able to get a list of predefined API Root URLs
+- Add `Get-DatabricksApiRootUrl` cmdlet to be able to get a list of predefined API Root URLs
 ### v1.1.1.0:
-- Added new cmdlet Add-DatabricksClusterLocalLibrary to add a local library (.jar, .whl, ...) to a cluster with a single command
+- Add new cmdlet `Add-DatabricksClusterLocalLibrary` to add a local library (.jar, .whl, ...) to a cluster with a single command
 ### v1.0.0.0:
-- Added Azure Active Directory (AAD) Authentication for Service Principals and Users
+- Add Azure Active Directory (AAD) Authentication for Service Principals and Users

 # Setup and Installation
 The easiest way to install the PowerShell module is to use the PowerShell built-in Install-Module cmdlet: